 Leonora Philipps and her sons, Roland (left) and Colwyn (right), photographed in The Woman’s Signal (newspaper), 1897.

 Colwyn Philipps was a son of Leonora Phillips, a prominent suffrage campaigner, and John Phillips, a Liberal Politician.
 This portrait was painted c.
 1896 when Colwyn was seven or eight.

 Colwyn attended Eton and chose an army career, becoming a captain in the Royal Horse Guards.
-He was a dedicated soldier, as well as a passionate and daring horseman, but also a poet and writer (a book of his poems, anecdotes and letters was published after his death).
+He was a dedicated soldier, as well as a passionate and daring horseman, and a poet and writer.
+A book of his poems, anecdotes and letters was published after his death.